-In Illinois, reckless driving is a serious criminal offense which carries potentially substantial fines, jail time, insurance increases and driver’s license consequences.
-Reckless driving is treated differently than minor traffic offenses or moving violations.
-It may also disqualify you from receiving court supervision in the event that you are charged with a DUI later in life.What is Reckless Driving?
+In Illinois, reckless driving is a serious offense which can result in substantial fines, jail time, insurance increases and driver’s license consequences.
+Reckless driving is treated differently than minor traffic offenses or moving violations because it is a charged as a criminal offense.
+A reckless driving offense may also disqualify you from receiving a sentence of court supervision in the event that you are charged with a DUI later in life.What is Reckless Driving?

-Under Illinois law, 625 ILCS 5/11-503 defines reckless driving as operating a motor vehicle with “willful or wanton disregard for the safety of persons or property” or “knowingly driv[ing] a vehicle and us[ing] an incline . . . caus[ing] the vehicle to become airborne.”
+Under Illinois law, 625 ILCS 5/11-503, a person commits the offense of Reckless Driving when he or she drives a vehicle with “willful or wanton disregard for the safety of persons or property” or knowingly uses an incline in a roadway, such as a railroad crossing, bridge approach, or hill, to cause the vehicle to become airborne.

 Reckless driving is most often charged by a police officer in situations where the driver has committed multiple moving violations such as speeding and improper lane usage.What are the Penalties for Reckless Driving?

 The offense of reckless driving is typically charged as a Class A misdemeanor, which is punishable by up to one year in jail and a maximum fine of $2,500.00.
 Because reckless driving is a criminal offense, the police officer may place you under arrest and transport you back to the station for processing rather than simply handing you a citation and releasing you from the scene.

 If the offense results in great bodily harm, disfigurement or permanent disability to another, you may be charged with aggravated reckless driving, a Class 4 felony, punishable by 1-3 years in prison and a fine of up to $25,000.00.